MiclAnglz/HotelWebsite/README.md

 - Created dynamic charts and graphs for the Statistics page.

 - Created a custom view template from the "Booking" table in SQLite and implmented the records in the statistics page of the site.
-The stat caputures the number of bookings per month and can be filtered by year.  <i>(admin login)</i>
+The stat caputures the number of bookings per month and can be filtered by year.  <strong><i>(admin login)</i></strong>

 <img width="129" alt="image" src="https://user-images.githubusercontent.com/103421610/201463177-b0ad7097-b338-4304-a199-b74dfe35e351.png">